Hit enter to search or ESC to close

 • Available Upgrades: Yes

-14. Taking time to explore arguably the best beaches and clearest waters in New Zealand - there are excellent options for everyone here.
+12. Take time today to explore arguably the best beaches and clearest waters in New Zealand - there are excellent options for everyone here.
 You can walk, sail or kayak around the numerous golden bays and dive into the crystal-clear waters along the way.
-There will be plenty of chances for wildlife spotting (dolphins, seals and even Orcas!)
-Explore the heart of the park on one of our most highly rated optional activities - canyoning high flow waterfalls and rapids!
+There will be plenty of chances for wildlife spotting (dolphins, seals and even Orcas!) and for those seeking a thrill, join the one in a lifetime canyoning experience!

-• Walks and Hikes: Exploring the Abel Tasman National Park - single & multi day walk options
+• Walks and Hikes: Abel Tasman National Park track

 • Optional Activities: Kayaking, canyoning, sailing, water taxi / walk